mojombo/proxymachine/README.md

 Signals
 -------

-    TERM - Exit ProxyMachine after waiting for all connections to finish.
+    QUIT - Exit ProxyMachine after waiting for all connections to finish.
            Useful for gracefully restarting a proxymachine without killing any connections.